Overview

 Back Pain

 When oral pain medications or physical therapy fail to help patients with back pain – or when there are ongoing signs of weakness – seeking further evaluation from a pain specialist is the best course of action.
-Pain management specialists base treatments and therapy on the underlying cause of the patient’s back pain.

 Here is a rundown of common back pain causes and the interventions that can be done to manage the pain:

-- For intractable back pain, certain pain medications can be infused around the spinal cord through an implanted programmed pump to provide adequate relief of the pain.
+- For intractable back pain, certain pain medications can be infused around the spinal cord through an implanted programmable pump to provide adequate relief of the pain.
 Typically, this is done as a last resort.

 Headaches

-Pain management and headache specialists work with the patient to determine the type of headache – tension, migraine, cluster or cervicogenic – and to identify potential causes.
+Pain medicine and headache specialists work with the patient to determine the type of headache – tension, migraine, cluster or cervicogenic – and to identify potential causes.
 This approach to treating headaches may include prescription medication to abort or reduce the frequency and/or severity of headaches, psychotherapy and stress reduction techniques.
 When the type of headache is diagnosed correctly and the factors that contribute to it are identified, treatment can be highly effective in reducing the frequency and severity of headache and helping people return to their normal activities.

 Depending on the source and type of headache, treatment procedures include: